sito8943/CodeMeme2Share-Docs-Client/files/en/usage.md

 Here's a quick example to get you started, it's literally all you need:

 ```
-import React from "react";
+import { StrictMode } from "react";
-import ReactDom from "react-dom";
+import * as ReactDOMClient from "react-dom/client";
 import MemeShare, { Container, AppleDots, Title } from "codememe2share";

 const App () => {